 The readlast command obtains the last successful GPS reading, a reading that might be very old.
 If the GPS unit has been turned on for some time and the device is being used outdoors, it is likely that the reading is very fresh (recent), but if, for example, an enumerator walks inside a building to conduct an interview, the reading may be minutes or hours old, from the last time that the enumerator was outside.
 The function returns 1 if there was a successful previous reading, 0 otherwise.

-b = gps(read,numeric-expression);
+b = gps(read);

-i = gps(read,numeric-expression,alpha-expression);
+i = gps(read, duration_in_seconds, message);

 It is possible on Android devices to specify a desired level of accuracy for the reading.
 When specified, the function will continue to take GPS readings until a reading at or below the level of accuracy is achieved.
 The function will still return 1 if, though timing out, a successful reading at an accuracy level greater than specified was achieved during the allotted time period.
 This ensures that a GPS reading will be as accurate as possible, but with the assumption that any reading is better than no reading.
 Use a second numeric expression to specify the level of the accuracy.

 If the readlast or read commands returned successfully, the GPS system has valid values for latitude and longitude.
-Further attributes of the reading can be queried though they are not guaranteed to be valid.
+Further attributes of the reading can be queried, though they are not guaranteed to be valid.

 d = gps(longitude);

 d = gps(altitude);

 d = gps(satellites);

 d = gps(accuracy);

 d = gps(readtime);

 is a calculation of the precision of the last reading.
 On Windows devices, an accuracy value of 1 is the most accurate and 50 is the least accurate reading.
 On Android devices, the value signifies the accuracy of the reading, measured in meters.
 Readtime

 function can also calculate great-circle distances between two sets of GPS coordinates.
 Great-circle calculations give a rough approximation of the distance between two points.
 The function returns the distance as measured in meters.